mg126e/Project_Backend/design/functional_design.md

     - **Notes:**
         - By requiring that a user must be fully filled in, this helps users feel safer when they are looking for long-term matches
         - We are also going to continue to work on our set of allowed tags as we do testing to see what runners would want to see and filter by most.
 Though, users could also discuss the tags within their bio and expand there
+        - Another topic we will navigate is the emergency contact information.
+A user would provide the phone number of the person.

 - **SharedGoals** [User, User]